soaglobalguides/soaglobalguides.github.io/docs/NMCounter.md

 The first time next to active time counts down to when the selected Nightmare goes active.
 At 10 seconds until activation the window will flash red to get your attention, then it will flash red again at activation.
 The static time to the right of the countdown is the internal time at which that Nightmare will go active.
 The countdowns for end time work similarly, only for when the Nightmare will end.
 The window will flash blue for end timers.

 As a global player, you may wonder why the hour counter isn't right for any of these timers.
 Well, that's because it's a tool for Sinoalice JP.
-Nightmare Counter defaults the top timer to the next Colosseum that takes place in Japan based on your system clock, but you can select from different Colosseum times using the "Colosseum" menu at the top of the screen.
+Nightmare Counter defaults its timers to the next Colosseum that takes place in Japan based on your system clock, but you can select from different Colosseum times using the "Colosseum" menu at the top of the screen.
 If you're lucky, one of these times will correspond to your local Colosseum.
-If you're not, you'll either have to figure out a way to trick or change the timer, or you just ignore the hour counter (which is what I do).
-If your computer's timer is desynced from the in-game timer, you'll just have to mentally compensate (or rely mostly on the countdowns instead of the static times).
+If you're not, you'll either have to figure out a way to trick or change the timer, or you just ignore the hours digits on the counters (which is what I do).
+If your computer's timer is desynced from the in-game timer, you'll just have to mentally compensate (or rely mostly on the countdowns instead of the static times in extreme cases).

 The other most important button for basic usage of this tool is the -1 button under the time adjustments (left button on ⑦).
 Because it's unlikely you will be pressing the Nightmare cast button at the exact second the opposing Guild casts a Nightmare, the -1 button is used to take a second off of the various timers.
-In other words, if you took 3 seconds to hit the Nightmare cast button, you'd press -1 3 times to get the most accurate timers.
+In other words, if you took 3 seconds to hit the Nightmare cast button after the enemy guild summons a Nightmare, you'd press -1 3 times to get the most accurate timers.
 I've found that a feel for this is something that develops over time.

-At the very bottom of the screen (⑬) is a history of the Nightmares you've selected over the course of your browser session .
+At the very bottom of the screen (⑬) is a history of the Nightmares you've selected over the course of your browser session.
 This is useful for keeping track of what Nightmares an enemy Guild has left (figuring out their end-game options) and for easily noting the order and timing of enemy Guild casts for future use.
-Pressing the button at the top of the section will turn the HTML into a savable file, and pressing the button at the bottom of the section will turn it back into interactable text.
+Pressing the button at the top of the section will turn the HTML into a easily savable image, and pressing the button at the bottom of the section will turn it back into interactable text.
 The button to the right of a Nightmare will delete it from the history.

 ![Timer history](https://i.imgur.com/WBwn2k9.png)

 ## Basic Usage (Demon)

 This one is much more simple.
 Press the Demon button (③) once Demon summoning begins to start a 3:30 timer (⑫), the total length of a Demon summoning phase before the Demon vanishes.
-Press it again to switch to a 1:30 timer, the maximum length of a Demon if the opposing Guild isn't shipped.
+Press it again to switch to a 1:30 timer, the maximum length of a Demon if the Guild who didn't summon the Demon isn't shipped (not particualarly useful if you win Demon).

 ## Adjustment Buttons

 Nightmare Counter also comes with a number of handy buttons used to manipulate the Nightmare timers.

-Friendly time manipulation buttons and switches (⑤) from left to right are for Wind Golem/Seere, which resets the currently active timer (I've found you sometimes have to double tap this to get a static activation time), Basilisk/Gallia, which shaves a minute off of the currently active timer, and Gigas, which you don't need to worry about until it comes out and ruins your shotcaller's life (turns the next enemy nightmare's cast time into 90 seconds).
+Friendly time manipulation buttons and switches (⑤) from left to right are for Wind Golem/Seere, which resets the current Nightmare's timer (I've found you sometimes have to double tap this to get a static activation time), Basilisk/Gallia, which shaves a minute off of the current Nightmare's timer, and Gigas, which you don't need to worry about until it comes out and ruins your shotcaller's life (turns the next enemy nightmare's cast time into 90 seconds).

 The enemy time manipulation switch (⑥) is for when they have Chimera/Yuno 3rd Anniversary active, which reduces the cast time of their next nightmare to 5 seconds.